AndyDaMandy/Text-RPG/README.md

 # Text-RPG
 I'm building a simple RPG to practice my coding!
+I'm building this in codepen.io and uploading to github for future reference.

 The goal of this project is to have an RPG that:
 1. Allows the player to battle a set of 2-3 enemies.